 The Roman Numeral is shown underneath each chord, to show you how it relates to the key.
 The Tonic chord is shown in yellow to draw your attention to it.
 The Dominant chord is in green, and the sub-Dominant in Blue.

 I designed this to have the window open over my DAW session so that I could play the chords on a soft-synth or guitar as I go through the chords.
 You can print the screen though so that you can take the progression with you.
+(Useful to show bandmates, or if you are a music instructor.)

 For a pop or rock type of song you might want to select a 4 chord progression ending with IV-I for your verses and a different 4 chord progression ending with V-I for your chorus.